-So, regardless of the scores, it is crucial to pair the eNPS with other questions that dives deeper into the context of this score.
-This setup will allow you to deep-dive into the actual drivers of employee engagement and, ideally, convert the most disengaged people in your organization into your promoters pool.
+So, regardless of the scores, it is crucial to pair the eNPS with other questions that dive deeper into the context of this score.
+This setup will allow you to dive deep into the actual drivers of employee engagement and, ideally, convert the most disengaged people in your organization into your promoters pool.

 Practical considerations in measuring your eNPS score